 Information concerning the evaluation procedure, including a list of required documents and costs, can be found here.
 For further questions concerning the evaluation please contact the Central Office of Foreign Education (ZAB) (Email: zabservice(at)kmk(dot)org).

-Please note that processing time takes three months, given that you have provided all the necessary documents.
+Please note that the processing time can be up to three months, if you have provided all the necessary documents.
 If you apply for an evaluation in order to receive an EU Blue Card, the processing time will take two weeks.
 Please attach a copy of your work contract in this case.